Altinn/altinn-access-management-frontend/README.md

 [build-and-analyze-backend](https://github.com/Altinn/altinn-access-management-frontend/blob/main/.github/workflows/build-and-analyze-backend.yml) action is triggered for pull requests with backend change.
 This action builds, runs the unit tests for backend and analyzes the backend code.

 ## Deploy
-Code is continously integrated and deployed to all testing environments (AT environments). [build-publish-deploy-via-ghcr](https://github.com/Altinn/altinn-access-management-frontend/blob/main/.github/workflows/build-publish-deploy-via-ghcr.yml) is triggered when a pull request is merged into  main branch.
+Code is continously integrated and deployed to AT environments.
+Pipeline: build-publish-deploy-via-ghcr is triggered when a pull request is merged into  main branch.
 On each run, the code is built, packaged and published to Github Container registry as [altinn-access-management-frontend](https://github.com/Altinn/altinn-access-management-frontend/pkgs/container/altinn-access-management-frontend).
 Each image is tagged with the github commit sha.
 The package is then deployed to an azure container app in testing environment.
-The environment variables, secrets for the action are setup in the repository settings.
+The environment variables and secrets for the action are setup in the repository settings.

 ## Release
 The application has a release every wednesday. [scheduled-release](https://github.com/Altinn/altinn-access-management-frontend/blob/main/.github/workflows/scheduled-release.yml) action is triggered every wednesday 00.00.
 This action drafts a release, tags the latest package with the release version, f.ex this package has a release version [v2023.1](https://github.com/Altinn/altinn-access-management-frontend/pkgs/container/altinn-access-management-frontend/88857835?tag=14685620a8aaf7b867b5a346155ca09ef9c34f3d).